 This is a great time to consider membership at Congregation Beth Shalom.
-Our Senior Rabbi, Jill Borodin, and our Assistant Rabbi, Paula Rose, are kind, compassionate and caring individuals who are committed to community building and strengthening relationships.
+Our Senior Rabbi, Jill Borodin, and our Associate Rabbi, Paula Rose, are kind, compassionate and caring individuals who are committed to community building and strengthening relationships.
 They bring strong religious, moral, intellectual, and spiritual leadership to our congregation.

 Members of CBS are entitled to all the services provided by our congregation including education (both adult and child), events and programs, the Rabbis’ counseling and services, use of the building for various Simchot (weddings, Brit Milah or baby naming ceremonies, B’nai Mitzvah, etc.), and participation in services for Simchot.
 Member rates (in some cases no charge) are available.
 Members receive the Ruach, high holiday seats, and are included in the membership roster.
 Beth Shalom welcomes all families and encourages individuals with questions of Jewish status to speak with our Rabbis.

 Are you already a member, but want to give us additional yahrzeit or other lifecycle information?
 Please contact us here.

 To change the name on your member name tag or request a replacement for a lost or damaged tag, please use the Name Tag Change Request Form.

 To become a member, first fill out this online application form.
 If you would prefer to fill out a hard copy, you can use this PDF application form to print and send to us by fax at 206-525-5095, mail by snail mail, or you can scan and email it to us.

 Once we receive your membership application, we will be in touch with you to finalize your membership and dues.
 For a more detailed rundown of the membership process, click here.